Shaheen-I: Shaheen 1

-Shaheen 1A (Hatf IV)
+Shaheen 1A

-On 25 April 2012, Pakistan successfully test-launched an upgraded Shaheen I called Shaheen 1A.
-The military said in a statement that the Shaheen 1A is a medium-range ballistic missile.
-It is an improved version of the Shaheen 1 with better accuracy and double the range of its predecessor.
+The Shaheen-1A is a strategic nuclear weapon delivery-capable system that was first test fired at Air Force's Flight Test Range on 7 April 2012.
+Initially, the ISPR and the American media identified this missile as medium-range ballistic missile, but the Pakistani military confirms that it is a short-range missile with extended range.

-The Pakistani military initially did not publicly reveal the range of the missile which led to media speculation of the true range of the missile.
-According to a defense analyst in Islamabad, this missile could be equipped with warheads designed to evade missile defense systems.
+No data had been shared by the military that led the speculations about the missile's capabilities.
+However, a civilian analyst on military affairs in Islamabad reportedly noted that this missile could be equipped with warheads designed to evade missile defense systems.
 The speed of the Shaheen 1A also provides an extremely high impact speed for nearby targets, enabling it to avoid any anti-ballistic missile defenses that may develop in the immediate region.
-A western official in Islamabad mentioned that the Shaheen 1A missile seems to have an improved ability to strike at its targets.
+A European diplomat in Islamabad mentioned that the Shaheen-1A missile seems to have an improved ability to strike at its targets.
 It also has a more powerful engine, which means that it travels at scramjet speeds and can strike at longer distances than Shaheen-1.